c-mart/dontmoderateme/planning.md

-Piwik not working.
+- Piwik not working.
 Fix piwik

-Restrict number of monitors user can create
+- Restrict number of monitors user can create
+- View for all events and checks
+- Redesign dashboard

 Testing options:
 - Continue trying to get pytest to work on my own. probably have trouble with application context and request context
 - Try getting pytest-flask to work
 - Switch back to unittest, which worked well for smog, also uses XUnit style applicable to other languages

-## Deploy Concerns
-Deploy playbook should run database migration upgrade at the end to apply any schema changes (or should I do that manually?)

 ## Design concerns
+- Deploy playbook should run database migration upgrade at the end to apply any schema changes (or should I do that manually?)
 - If user associated with a monitor is manually deleted from DB, or monitor associated with a check is deleted from DB, things go wrong.
 Delete all "child" objects when deleting user or monitor.
 - Is HAR better than image?
 - What happens when someone feeds a malicious URL?
 Sandbox the renderer somehow?
 Use splash in a docker container that runs as a non-privileged user and is destroyed/re-created frequently?